 Today the phrase “state of the art” is synonymous with Columbus, which ranks with Silicon Valley as a center for scientific and technological information.
 Ohio's capital built its solid reputation over several decades; it was one of the first cities in the country to offer citywide cable television and introduced such technology as the 24-hour banking machine, interactive cable television and the electronic newspaper.
-Thousands of high-tech companies now call Columbus home.
+Thousands of high-tech companies, including Battelle Memorial Institute, Mettler-Toledo International and Vertiv, now call Columbus home.

-Besides its well-deserved reputation in the high-tech world, the city houses the headquarters of several Fortune 1000 companies, including L Brands and Nationwide Insurance.
+Besides its well-deserved reputation in the high-tech world, the city houses the headquarters of several Fortune 1000 companies, including Aflac, Big Lots, Express, L Brands and Nationwide Insurance.
 Columbus also is known for retail banking, insurance and real estate, and has emerged as a leading convention city.

 Modern-day Columbus continually earns top accolades from highly regarded sources.
 In 2013 Forbes magazine ranked Columbus as a Top Place for Business and in 2011 as one of the Top 15 Most Affordable Cities to Live; CIO Magazine named it one of the Top 7 Cities for Finding IT Jobs; and Bloomberg Businessweek awarded it the title of Economically Strongest Metro.

-The state of the city's fine arts deserves equally high praise.
-Ohio's capital offers an assortment of art-centered attractions, including the Columbus Museum of Art and the Wexner Center for the Arts.
-The Franklin Park Conservatory cleverly displays otherworldly glass pieces by artist Dale Chihuly in artfully presented gardens.
-And the Topiary Garden interprets the 1884 oil painting “A Sunday Afternoon on the Island of La Grande Jatte” by Georges Seurat with larger-than-life topiary bushes snipped into the shapes of Parisians at leisure.
+The state of the city's visual arts deserves equally high praise.
+Ohio's capital offers an assortment of art-centered attractions, including the Billy Ireland Cartoon Library & Museum and the Columbus Museum of Art.
+The Franklin Park Conservatory and Botanical Gardens cleverly displays thousands of otherworldly glass pieces by artist Dale Chihuly in artfully presented gardens.
+And the Topiary Park in Old Deaf School Park interprets the 1884 oil painting “A Sunday Afternoon on the Island of La Grande Jatte” by Georges Seurat with larger-than-life topiary bushes snipped into the shapes of Parisians at leisure near the Seine River.

 The city's proud residents have lovingly preserved a host of 19th-century homes in Victorian Village and German Village.
 More examples of Columbus's exquisite architecture include the Greek Revival Ohio Statehouse along with an array of churches, office buildings and homes in Art Deco, Gothic, Italianate and Queen Anne styles.